MattBlanco/Old-code/README.md

   2. No Switches
 2. Auto Mode - warns user if ran without setup mode first
 3. Setup Mode

+Controls an actuator either automatically, manually, or with limit switches

 Designed to be used with a 16x4 LCD screen and a 12 digit keypad.